bechirboujelbene/transformer/README.md

 Unit tests depend on small tensor fixtures — these are kept so that `pytest` runs out-of-the-box.
 If you add large models or datasets, please store them outside the repo or use releases/LFS.

-If you see `util/submit.py`, it's a legacy helper from an academic workflow; you can safely remove it for a portfolio setup.